 Adapting for Now, Learning for the Future: Sabrina’s Place Visits Go Virtual

 TAP created Sabrina’s Place to facilitate face-to-face interaction while protecting participants’ physical and emotional health during custody exchanges or court-ordered child/parent visits.
 Now, a microscopic threat—one capable of penetrating a number of our carefully planned physical safeguards—has forced us to rethink what it means to keep people safe in our center.
+Because of this, Sabrina’s Place visits have gone virtual.

 TAP designed Sabrina’s Place to prevent physical and emotional harm.
 With its foundational focus on safety, Sabrina’s Place has separate parking lots, different waiting areas, and off-duty Roanoke City police officers providing security.
 Monitors escort families through the center at all times.
 However, all the locked doors and security cameras in the world can’t address the threat of a respiratory virus.
 As the threats to our clients evolve, so too must the services we provide to mitigate those threats.